Gregory Sutton: United States and extradition

 When Sutton's treatment ended in July 1990, he applied for dispensation from the Marist Brothers.
 This was granted in October 1991.
 Sutton signed to study at Loyola University Chicago and resided at the Marist Brothers Chicago community.
 In early 1992, Brother Turton called Sutton and told him NSW Police in Lismore had notified him that a court had issued an arrest warrant.
 Sutton asked Turton for advice and said that Turton told him to "stay there and live your life".

 Sutton spoke to Brother Sean Sammon, the Marist Brother provincial in New York for advice.
 Sutton alleged that Sammon repeated what Turton had said and that he should remain in the United States.
 In October 1992, Sutton married his former psychiatrist and became the administrative non-teaching principal of St Dismas Elementary School, Florissant, Missouri.
 He held this job for two years.
 Sutton received a letter from Turton saying he should not be teaching in schools.

 In 1995, Detective Sergeant Wayne Magann joined an investigation involving alleged sexual assaults on former students of St Carthage's Primary School, Lismore.
 Magann traced Sutton to Chicago and requested an arrest warrant.
 Magnann contacted Detective Donna Lawrence and informed her Sutton had been located.
 On 15 August 1995, two US federal marshalls arrested Sutton in Missouri and charged him with 24 alleged sexual offences against 7 of his former students in Australia.
 On 18 August, Sutton appeared before US Magistrate Judge David Noce.

 Despite an attempt to appeal the extradition, the Supreme Court of the United States ruled against him and Sutton was extradited to Australia on 29 April 1996.
 Magnann took Sutton to Sydney Police Centre, where Sutton was charged and bail refused.
 On 26 May 1996, Sutton was charged with 39 additional offences and during the interview confessed to the crimes he had been extradited for and revealed further offences against 9 additional children.

 1996 trial and imprisonment

-On 2 August 1996, Sutton pleaded guilty to a total of 67 child sex offences in relation to 15 student at schools in New South Wales:
+On 2 August 1996, Sutton pleaded guilty to a total of 67 child sex offences in relation to 15 students at schools in New South Wales: